-It’s symptoms include painful menstruation and irregular bleeding, but what else do you need to know about this chronic condition?
+The symptoms of endo include painful menstruation and irregular bleeding, but what else do you need to know about this chronic condition?

 Endometriosis sounds like something out of a Sci-Fi movie, except it’s not and actually, around 1 in 10 women in the UK suffer from it.
 It’s a disorder where tissue like the kind that lines your uterus grows outside of your uterus.
 And yes, to answer your question, it can mimic the same thickening and shedding patterns as the normal endometrial lining.
 In fact, this unwanted tissue can affect your fallopian tubes, intestines and ovaries, and while nobody can tell us what really causes endo, people who have it experience great disruption in their lives, thanks to a host of annoying and painful symptoms.

 People with endometriosis often complain of pain during sexual intercourse.
-Unfortunately, endometriosis symptoms aren’t limited to pain during sex: you can also bloat (like, six-months-pregnant bloat), suffer from nausea and constipation, experience dysmenorrhea (painful periods) as well as menorrhagia (heavy bleeding - more on that here).
+Unfortunately, endometriosis symptoms aren’t limited to pain during sex: you can also bloat (like, six-months-pregnant bloat), suffer from nausea and constipation, experience dysmenorrhea (painful periods) as well as menorrhagia (heavy periods).

 While your gynaecologist might suspect you have endo, thanks to symptoms correlating with those of the disease, it can be difficult to get a diagnosis.
 Why?
 Because it’s best to have a laparoscopy done since this is the only medical procedure that can definitively confirm whether you do have endometriosis.